-Each year, about 50,000 children under age 5 go to emergency departments for poisoning after getting ahold of medications left within their reach.
+Each year, about 50,000 children under age 5 go to emergency departments for poisoning after getting ahold of medicine.

-Medicines, when you need them, can improve lives and even save them.
-But many prescription and over-the-counter drugs can also be deadly in the hands of a toddler, child or teenager.
+When you need them, medicines can improve lives and even save them.
+But too much of any medicine can be deadly for a toddler, child or teenager.
+This is why prescription medicine and over-the-counter medicine should be kept out of their reach.

 Protecting children & teens